 Tompkins also said the bill would be a great improvement to a system where birth centers and midwives are required to have transfer policies, but hospitals do not.

 Patrick Boyle from COPIC, a medical liability insurance provider, testified against the bill’s section on the mandatory acceptance of transfers.
-Boyle suggested that the state health department establish processes for health care exchange where obstetricians and midwives build relationships before sending an unknown patient into a hospital’s care.
+Boyle suggested the state health department establish processes for health care exchange where obstetricians and midwives build relationships before sending an unknown patient into a hospital’s care.

 He also said that midwives should identify a hospital beforehand where they would send a patient in crisis.